cahughes95/hadrian-analytics-engineer-chughes/README.md

 ## Assumptions and Notes

 - The data is pulled from the [API-Sports NBA](https://api-sports.io/documentation/nba/v2#section/Introduction).
 - Only teams in the standard league and NBA teams are considered.
+Used `league=standard` query parameter for teams and games data.
+Added `season` parameter to the request for games and looped through to pull data for all seasons available.
+- Initially attempted to use asyncio to optimize requests to API, but had issues with the rate limit.
 - The `build_db.py` script handles the data extraction and transformation.
 - The `main.py` script runs the SQL queries to answer the specified tasks.

 ## Conclusion

 This project demonstrates how to extract, transform, and analyze NBA data using Python and SQL.
-By following the setup instructions, you can recreate the database and run the provided queries to gain insights into NBA team performances over the last decade.
+By following the setup instructions, you can recreate the DuckDB database and run the provided queries to gain insights into NBA team performances over the last decade.

-For any questions or issues, please open an issue on the GitHub repository or contact the project maintainer.
+Thank you for your time and consideration! :)